 10 Insanely Fun 125cc Dirt Bikes For Beginner Off-Road Riders!

 125cc dirt bikes might be small in displacement but they’re big in fun.
 Don’t be put off by their small engines because when it comes to proper off-road riding, less is definitely more.
 A talented dirt bike rider can chew up trails a lot faster and with a bigger smile on their face on board one of these 125cc dirt bikes than most regular riders can on a 450!
 And that’s not a lie.
-If you’ve ever wanted to get into the fun world of off-road motorcycle riding then your best bet is to start off on a trusty 125.
+If you’ve ever wanted to get into the fun world of off-road motorcycle riding then your best bet is to start off on a trusty 125, which are the best beginner dirt bikes out there.
 Luckily, we’ve put together a top list of some of our favorite 125cc dirt bikes on sale to help you on your way.
 But we get to that, why ride a dirt bike at all?

 What’s The Big Deal With Dirt Bikes?

 If you’re on the fence about getting involved in off-road riding, then you should probably check out our in-depth dirt bike survival guide for proper inspiration but in short: riding an off-road motorcycle will make you a much better road and track rider.
 If you’re looking to improve your performance then swapping your road bike for a dirt bike is a great start.
 There’s a good reason while professional racers train on the rough stuff, but don’t take our word for it, try it for yourself.
 But what if you’re not about improving your game?
 Well, it’s good for your body because it’s quite labor intensive, and it’s just damn good fun too.
 So, now that’s out of the way…what should you buy?